PdxCodeGuild/Full-Stack-Day-Class/notes/git-branching-merging.md

 Once `git status` shows only "changes to be committed" / all green, run `git commit`.

 Then remember to delete your finalized branch.

-## Basic Branching Workflow

-1. Before you start some speculative work, make a feature branch using `git checkout -b BRANCH`.

-Now repeat until the speculative work is done:

-1. Make changes using your editor to the working directory.
-1. Stage those changes in the index using `git add FILES...`.
-1. Commit those staged changes to your history of the feature branch using `git commit`.

-Now that the feature branch is done:

-1. Checkout `master` with `git checkout master`.
-1. Merge in your changes from your feature branch `git merge BRANCH`.
-1. Delete the finalized feature branch with `git branch -d BRANCH`.
-1. Push those new commits in `master` to remote history using `git push`.

-Make a new branch for each practice problem you work on from now on.